CorianderEnjoyer97/ClinicReceptionSystem/README.md

 # ClinicReceptionSystem
-A simple clinic reception system using MEAN stack
+A simple clinic reception system using JS, HTML and CSS